Switching from network-level to account-level tracking

 end

 When you switch from network-level to account-level tracking, both conversions and audiences will be separated per account.
-You can't have account-level conversions with network-level audiences — if your pixel fires with an Account ID, both conversions and audiences will be tracked at the account level.
+You cannot have account-level conversions with network-level audiences.
+If your pixel fires with an Account ID, both conversions and audiences will be tracked at the account level.

 - Identify where the current pixel is implemented

-- Check which websites/brands are using the same Account ID today.
+- Check which websites/brands are using the same Network ID today.

-- If all brands currently share the same Network Account ID, their audiences and conversions are combined.
+- If all brands currently share the same Network ID, their audiences and conversions are combined.

 - Decide per site/brand which ID to use going forward